Sections in this page

 The National Model Code: Taking images in early childhood education and care and accompanying guidelines can assist in developing or updating your policies.

-Notification timeframes for physical and sexual abuse
+Notification timeframes for allegations or incidents of physical or sexual abuse

 Updates to the National Quality Standard – 1 January 2026